jasonmishi/yuidoc2/README.md

 Overview
 --------

-YUIDoc is a [Node.js](http://nodejs.org/) application used at build time to generate API documentation for JavaScript code.
-YUIDoc is comment-driven and supports a wide range of JavaScript coding styles.
-The output of YUIDoc is API documentation formatted as a set of HTML pages including information about methods, properties, custom events and inheritance for JavaScript objects.
+YUIDoc2 is a [Node.js](http://nodejs.org/) application used at build time to generate API documentation for JavaScript code.
+YUIDoc2 is comment-driven and supports a wide range of JavaScript coding styles.
+The output of YUIDoc2 is API documentation formatted as a set of HTML pages including information about methods, properties, custom events and inheritance for JavaScript objects.

-YUIDoc was originally written for the YUI Project; it uses YUI JavaScript and CSS in the generated files and it supports common YUI conventions like Custom Events.
+YUIDoc2 is a continutaion of YUIDoc which was originally written for the YUI Project; it uses YUI JavaScript and CSS in the generated files and it supports common YUI conventions like Custom Events.
 That said, it can be used easily and productively on non-YUI code.

 Installation
 ------------